stellalc7/beat-connection/README.md

 - APIs: <s>Spotify</s>, Mixcloud, OpenWeatherMap, (News)

 ### Code
 Initially, I opted for the `Spotify API` to fetch a related artist from an artist the user inputs.
 The concept was: 'discover similar artists to listen to around the world'.
-Quickly, I realized this idea was not as straightforward as I had imagined.
-Most related artists are from the same region.
-Also, Spotify removed artist location data.
-I considered inherently searching for countries with a genre through playlists, to get 1 track from a fetched playlist, and plot the track/artist over the country - i.e. 'Bolivian rap'.
+Quickly, I realized implementing this idea would not be as straightforward.
+Most related artists are from the same region, and Spotify removed artist location data.
+I considered searching for countries with a genre through playlists, to get 1 artist from a fetched playlist, and plot the artist over the country - i.e. 'Bolivian rap'.
 This equation would likely require a lot of testing - obscure genres, coupled with specific countries, etc.
 `TLDR: I tried Spotify's API, and it didn't work, but here's my now obselete code.`
 ```js
 // BACKEND SPOTIFY API CALLS